reasonml/reasonml.github.io/docs/syntax-cheatsheet.md

 | ------------------- | --------- |
 | `null`, `undefined` | `None` \* |

 \* Only a spiritual equivalent; Reason doesn't have nulls, nor null bugs!
 But it does have [an option type](newcomer-examples.md#using-the-option-type) for when you actually need nullability.
+Also Reason will warn you if you don't handle both cases (null/non-null).

 ## Function